What Are Data Centers and Why Do They Matter with Public Cloud Computing? (Part 3 of 3)

-Every cloud service is produced at a purpose-built, special-function data center location.
-Some produce data backup services, others provide productivity tools and then there are general-purpose infrastructure support providers.
+Every public cloud service is produced at a purpose-built, special-function data center location.
+Some produce cloud data backup services, others provide productivity tools and then there are general-purpose infrastructure support providers.
 But they are all IT data centers.
 We’ll wrap things up in the final article in this series.

 Writer Michael Palmer, posting on the Association of National Advertisers blog on November 3, 2006, may have been the first to say, “Data is the new oil.”
-A recent whitepaper of the same title from EMC Greenplum states, “Markets are fast disappearing, and being replaced by networks.
+But a recent whitepaper of the same title from EMC Greenplum states, “Markets are fast disappearing, and being replaced by networks.
 Networks of intelligence.”

 These data center networks have many things in common with oil.
 The most important characteristic of oil has been availability.
 Reduced availability drove up prices, and no availability created disasters.
 It has become obvious in the aftermath of natural disasters that lack of oil is the greatest risk to the ongoing operation of municipalities and nations.